kohkimakimoto/chef-for-centos/README.md

 # Chef for CentOS

-Sample chef repository and installation steps document for CentOS6.
+This is a sample chef repository and installation steps document for CentOS6.

 At this repository you don't use chef-server.
 You only use chef-solo and git command in the custom bash script `chef-host`.

 # Usage

-Following will build your CentOS sever environment in easy several steps.
+Following steps will build your CentOS sever environment in easy several steps.

 1. Install CentOS.